onerandomusername/prek/DIFF.md

 - `prek run --directory <DIR>` to run hooks on a specified directory.
 - `prek run [HOOK_ID] [HOOK_ID] ...` to run multiple hooks.

+### `prek list`

+`prek list` command lists all available hooks, their ids, and descriptions.
+This provides a better overview of the configured hooks.

 ### `prek sample-config`

 - `prek sample-config` command has a `--file` option to write the sample configuration to a specific file.